|Images copyright MARVEL COMICS|

 of comics seems to lie in a digital format, wandering into a newsagent's

 and plonking down your pennies in exchange for a printed publication

 may well soon be a thing of the past, but to this old dinosaur, using a

-laptop, ipad or mobile 'phone to follow the antics of your favourite
+laptop, iPad or mobile 'phone to follow your favourite funnies

 There's something about the shape and feel of a comicbook,